Ian was born and bred in Newcastle and worked with many of the local companies till he went to drama school in London.

-Are you a devotee of developing your knowledge and skills in singing and acting through song?
+Are you a devotee of developing your knowledge and performance skills in singing and acting through song?

-Then we have the ideal course combination for you…
+Then we have the ideal course for you…

 During the week you will:

-- tackle acting through song in both solo and ensemble masterclass workshops
+- develop your confidence and technique in acting through song in both solo and ensemble masterclass workshops

 - gain insight into how to create a vision and programme for entertaining and engaging revue shows